kmccalltech/ad-config/README.md

 <p>
   <img height="80%"  width="80%" alt="Screenshot 2025-01-10 at 12 24 26 PM" src="https://i.imgur.com/YzYMEEs.png" />
 </p>
-<p>Once he is created, right click on him to access Properties -> Members of, and add him to "Domain Admins".
+<p>Once he is created, right-click on him to access Properties -> Members of, and add him to "Domain Admins".
 Be sure to click "Check Names" and apply when finished.</p>
 <p>Log out of DC-1 and log back in as “mydomain.com\ken_admin”</p>
  <p>We can use ken_admin as the admin account from now on
 </p>